SaraGhabri/FungiMachineLearning/README.md

+Here’s your updated README with a **deployment section** added and a minor clarification in the introduction to reflect that it's deployed with Streamlit:

+---

 # 🍄 Fungal Leaf Disease Detection – Streamlit App

 ## 📌 Project Description

-This web application allows users (farmers, agronomists, or general users) to upload images of plant leaves to detect fungal diseases using a trained deep learning model.
+This **web application**, built and **deployed with Streamlit**, allows users (farmers, agronomists, or general users) to upload images of plant leaves to detect fungal diseases using a trained deep learning model.

 ### 🔧 Built With:
 - Python
 - TensorFlow / Keras
 - Streamlit
 - MobileNetV2 for image classification

 ---